MICRESS-Group/hdf2mic-converter/README.md

 Copyright (c) 2019-2020, Access e.V.

+This code is published under the FreeBSD license:

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: